turgu1/xhtml_parser/performance-testing/README.md

 The `run.sh` script will run the app 20 times.

 The `perdormance-results.xls` contains the test results done by the author, as (to be) presented in the `xhtml_parser` documentation.

+Please note that for the xml5ever crate, the resulting data was not published in the documentation as the code used to get some results may not be appropriate.